dwyl/learn-postgresql/README.md

   ON cities.country_code = countries.country_code;
 ```

-This will select all of the columns in both the countries and cities tables the data, the rows are matched up by country_code.
+This will select all of the columns in both the countries
+and cities tables the data, the rows are matched up by `country_code`.

 **Grouping**
 You can put rows into groups where the group is defined by a shared value in a particular column.